 Music is a big part of my life.
-So were live concerts back at the time when I could afford them.
-When my good friend Lupita invited me to go with her to see one in Mexico, my first, I was super excited.
+So were live concerts back in the time when I could afford them in the U.S. When my good friend Lupita invited me to go with her to see one in Mexico, my first concert there, I was super excited.

 Yuri, the singer we were seeing, has been called "Mexico's Madonna."
 Her single, "Que Te Pasa?" was the second longest-running female single of all time in the Billboard Hot Latin Songs chart (second to Shakira with "La Tortura").
 As late as 2006, her album called Acompáñame was certified gold and Yuri’s Inusual album reached number one in 2010 its first week and became gold in Mexico.

 Although her prime years were in the late 1980's, I knew as a professional with a 30-year career, she would still be able to put on great show.
 The concert was held in Mazatláns new convention center in the north of town, but outside the center on an outdoor stage (which was a surprise even to Yuri, as she commented on stage).